hashchange/backbone.inline.template/README.md

 [Quick intro][quick-intro] – [Why?][use-case] – [Setup][setup] – [Framework integration][framework-integration] – [Selecting templates][selecting-templates] – [Cache][cache]<br>
 [Limitations][fine-print-limitations] – [Alternative][set-element-as-alternative] – [Build and test][build]

-It seems that quite a few people would like to see fully-formed templates in Backbone: templates which contain the root element of the template – the `el` in Backbone lingo – and not just the inner HTML of that element.
+It seems that quite a few people would like to see fully-formed templates in Backbone: templates which contain the root element of the template – the `el`, in Backbone lingo – and not just the inner HTML of that element.
 It's been a popular feature request [for Backbone][backbone-546], and [for frameworks built on it][marionette-2357].

 Backbone.Inline.Template is that feature.